Dyneema and Not Dying

 Dyneema is a trademark for ultra-high molecular weight polyethylene (UHMWPE); that particular trademark is owned by DSM Dyneema corporation.
 Spectra is another type of UHMWPE, trademarked by Honeywell.
 UHMWPE is also referred to as high modulus polyethylene (HMPE), for the very large tensile modulus, compared to nylon and polyester fibers.
 Chemically, UHMWPE is much like the polyethylene used in plastic bags and bottles; but instead of having short, unoriented molecular chains, it has very long individual molecules, arranged in parallel.
 UHMWPE is also characterized by a very low surface coefficient of friction (CoF), high axial heat conductivity, and low melting point (~148 C) compared to nylon and polyester.
 UHMWPE loses strength above 70 C, more so than polyester and dry nylon.
 However, the mechanical/thermal properties of UHMWPE typically mean it may not reach the melting or failure point any faster than other synthetic fibers in rappel and ascent.
 The video at the beginning of this document demonstrates this point.

 This document mainly discusses one variant of Dyneema: Amsteel BLUE, by Samson Rope.
 My experience is with BARE Amsteel in diameters of 7/64" and 1/8” (2.8 and 3.2 mm, intended for emergency raps or pull line), 3/16” and 1/4” (6mm).
 (The quoted diameters of Amsteel may be slightly misleading, as the rope narrows considerably under slight tension.)
 I have also tested the 1/4” (6mm) polyester-sheathed Amsteel, as well as an 8mm Bluewater Canyon Pro, a polyester-sheathed rope with Dyneema core that is NOT Amsteel Blue.
 I have tested New England Ropes Spyder line (polyester-covered Dyneema) in 3.8mm (1900 lb) and 4.8mm (2500 lb) for prusik loops.
 The thinnest Amsteel is an 8-strand, single braid cord; all others are 12-strand single-braid.
 The BARE ropes are soft and highly flexible (picture below).
+This softness is due to a very low lay angle in the braid, meant to maximize the strength per weight.
 Those properties make BARE Amsteel rope less suited for situations where it may snag on rough rock.

 Dyneema braided rope, similar to Amsteel, IS used for rappels in some European rescue groups [REF 03], with special cautions.
 The longest recorded rap on BARE Dyneema rope is 760 METERS.
 ALL RAPS are done with Munters and supermunters; devices specifically for rappels, such as ATCs, are not allowed, because of the heating issue (Munters get part of braking force from rope-rope contact).
 In rope rescue systems, the low CoF means much less rope drag; a carabiner can get over 60% efficiency with Dyneema, vs ~53% for nylon or polyester.
 Since rescues may require hundreds of meters of rope, the low weight of Dyneema (per unit strength) is a significant advantage.
 However, the high modulus means that short falls can generate large forces, so energy dissipaters are used in-line.
 The material doesn’t absorb water, and is very resistant to damage from UV light, which is advantageous when material must be left out for days.